souravmsh/open-as-app/README.md

-# Open As App by CodeKernel
+# WebAppify

-**Description:** A Chrome extension that allows you to launch any website as a standalone app in a popup window.
+A Chrome extension that allows you to launch any website as a standalone app in a popup window.
 Save, manage, and quickly access your favorite websites with ease.

 ---